 Bad news has been defined as any information that would negatively affect their views of the future [119].
-Unfortunately, the delivery of bad news and end-oflife planning cannot be avoided.
+Unfortunately, the delivery of bad news and end-of-life planning cannot be avoided.
 When necessary, adhering to culturally sensitive practice can ensure patient satisfaction, as truth telling is culturally influenced.
 As discussed, the Western biomedical model emphasizes the full disclosure of information to allow for informed decisions [29].
 This model assumes that patient autonomy is paramount and that patients want to hear a realistic assessment of their prognosis, which may not be true in all cultures [29; 139; 166].
 For example, some Native American groups, such as the Navajos, believe that language can dictate reality and therefore outcomes [46].
 Traditional Japanese cultural beliefs maintain that language has a soul of its own, referred to as kotodama, a term meaning word and soul [47].
+Chinese culture also includes a belief that talking about death will attract evil spirits, bad luck, or ghosts, which can bring about bad fortune or even death itself [197].
 In these cases, language is believed to be so powerful that it can dictate the course of events [47].
 This is also the case in some Pacific Islander groups (e.g., Maori) who believe that words can transform the thought into reality [120].
 Some who adhere to this belief may avoid talking about death and serious illnesses [48].
 Others may prefer that communication be more indirect, relying on nonverbal means, inferences, and euphemisms [29].
 These patients may want information but prefer that it be delivered in an indirect manner [166].

 The amount of family participation is another consideration in the disclosure of bad news, particularly in collectivistic cultures.
 In some collectivistic cultures, the family can supersede the individual's decisions and preferences [121].
 Collectivistic cultures emphasize the importance of other people and the community versus personal autonomy [49].
 In one qualitative study comparing non-Hispanic whites' and Hispanics' perspectives regarding hospice care, death, and terminal prognoses, the cultural value of familism appeared to play a dominant role.
 Among the Hispanic participants, family members felt that it was their duty to protect the patient as well as other family members [50].
-In some cultures (Hispanic/Latino, Asian Indian), telling the truth to a family member is frowned upon because they believe this can destroy a person's hope, expediting death [140; 141].
+In some cultures (Hispanic/ Latino, Asian Indian), telling the truth to a family member is frowned upon because they believe this can destroy a person's hope, expediting death [140; 141].
+Some Chinese physicians and nurses refrained from using the words "cancer" and "tumor," preferring instead the word "disease" [198].
 This was not as common a theme among white participants.
 In another qualitative study that focused on the perspectives of oncologists working with immigrant families and patients, oncologists stated that the families were the biggest barrier to "truthful" communication [121].
 Some participants indicated that family members would attempt to "ambush" or "catch" the doctor before they had a chance to speak to the patient [121].
 Similarly, in Chinese cultures, especially those adhering to Confucian principles, strict truth-telling goes against the cultural value of striving toward family harmony and the belief that the family knows best [140].
 In some cases, family members may serve as interpreters.
 When this occurs, family members are put in the position of delivering bad news.
 Some providers choose family interpreters because they feel that family will be in a better position of knowing the patient's needs [169].
 However, it raises serious ethical and professionals issues.